The Jigsaw Families® ProgrammeStepping forward together

 Becoming a Jigsaw Families® School/SettingBuy the Jigsaw Families® Starter Kit and become Accredited to deliver this programme

-The Jigsaw Families Starter Kit includes training for three members of staff to become accredited as Jigsaw Families Facilitators.
+The Jigsaw Families Starter Kit includes training for the first three members of staff to become accredited as Jigsaw Families Facilitators.
+Settings must have three Facilitators to qualify to operate the Programme.

-Initial Facilitator training is a one-day course and the annual reaccreditation will usually take the form of a phone call (with your Jigsaw Families Mentor) toward the end of the year with a short return of basic statistical information, e.g. how many families attended.
+Initial Facilitator training is a one-day course and the annual reaccreditation will usually take the form of a phone call (with your Jigsaw Families Mentor) toward the end of the year and will require checking the Facilitator and Setting information we hold is correct and up-to-date, plus a short return of basic statistical information, e.g. how many Programmes you ran and how many families attended overall.

 Is there funding for the Jigsaw Families® Programme?There might be via the Awards for All (Big Lottery) Scheme